Be transformed into the image of Christ.

 It all started

-This desire gave birth to Kingdom Culture, a non-profit company (NPC 2014/159950/08).
-Kingdom Culture main base of operations is in Pretoria Central, South Africa.
-Established projects functioning within in Kingdom Culture include Feet on the Street (previously Feed the Homeless), OpenChurch and the Worship Centre, to mention a few.
+This desire ultimately gave birth to Kingdom Culture, a non-profit company (NPC 2014/159950/08).
+Kingdom Culture’s main base of operations is situated in Pretoria Central, South Africa.
+Established projects functioning within Kingdom Culture include Feet on the Street (previously Feed the Homeless), OpenChurch and the Worship Centre, to mention a few.

-We acknowledge that we do not possess all the necessary skills and resources to meet everyone’s different needs, thus recognize the importance of networking with other ministries and churches.
-We all work towards the same goal which includes helping people in need and sharing the Gospel.
+We acknowledge that we do not possess all the necessary skills and resources to meet everyone’s different needs, and we therefore recognise the importance of networking with other ministries and churches, all working towards the same goal which includes helping people in need and sharing the Gospel.

-To empower, feed, clothe, train and develop the under-privileged people in Pretoria – and ultimately South Africa – by utilising a Christ Centred approach with the assistance of volunteers.
+To empower, feed, clothe, train and develop the under-privileged people in Pretoria – and ultimately South Africa – by utilising a Christ centred approach through the assistance of volunteers.

-To serve the community through a non-denominational, non-discriminatory service to all races, ages & genders, regardless of their circumstances.
+⦁ To serve the community through a non-denominational and non-discriminatory service to all races, ages & genders, regardless of their circumstances.

-Maintain our Non-profit status thus relying on sponsorships and people volunteering their skills and time.
+⦁ To maintain our non-profit status, thus relying on sponsorships and people volunteering their skills and time.

-To work towards providing food, clothing, skills training and personal development to the communities by networking with Kingdom Culture partners.
+⦁ To work towards providing food, clothing, skills training and personal development to the communities we serve by networking with Kingdom Culture partners.

-With due cognisance of the above, we aim to make a positive contribution towards making a real difference (in the lives of individuals and the community
+⦁ Ultimately, and with due cognisance of the above, our aim is to positively contribute towards making a real difference in the lives of individuals and the community

 HOW WE WORK

-We get involved on a personal level from the start; we have normal conversations and ask about their skills, family, health and daily lives, just as one would get to know anyone else at a braai, social gathering or church.
-We develop real relationships, know each other’s names and they also start asking out about our lives and eventually about God too.
-By showing that we truly care, they begin to care for us too.
+We get involved on a personal level from the start, engaging in normal conversations and asking about their skills, family, health and daily lives, just as one would get to know anyone else at a braai, social gathering or church.
+We develop real relationships, know each others’ names and they also start asking about our lives and – eventually – about God as well.
+By showing that we truly care, they begin to care for us as well.

-Trust is earned and it is much harder to earn trust from someone that has been “cast out by so called society”.
-By being consistent with our love and approach; remembering their names and stories, we start to earn their trust and get to make a positive difference in their lives.
+Trust is earned, but it is much more difficult to earn trust from someone that has been “cast out by so called society”.
+By being consistent with our love and approach, listening to and remembering their names and their stories, we start to earn their trust, build meaningful relationships and make a positive difference in their lives.

 WHO WE SERVE

-Interestingly, we found that more than 80% of the people we speak with on a regular basis start living on the street by their own preference, because they are taking care of their families.
-They are typically from rural areas, where they were unable to find jobs, so they came to the city to work and then take money back to their families, or send it home when they can.
-They choose to sleep on the sidewalk, in order to save as much as possible and also often don’t eat for days for the very same reason.
+Interestingly, we found that more than 80% of the people we with engage on a regular basis ,started living on the street by their own preference, in order to better take care of their families.
+They typically come from rural areas where they were unable to find jobs, so they came to the city to find work and then take money back to their families, or send it home when they are able to do so.
+They wilfully choose to sleep on sidewalks in order to save as much as possible, and often also don’t eat for days for the very same reason.

 For some the only way to survive the cold nights and harsh circumstances is to resort to using drugs or alcohol.
-A very large percentage of the people we work with are highly addicted to Nyaope (Heroin and weed), Heroin and Rocks.
-Often the only food they eat are when they are given food by their employers or compassionate people.
-All the food and blankets we provide are from donations.
+A very large percentage of the people we work with are highly addicted to Nyaope (a mixture of low grade heroin, cannabis products, antiretroviral drugs and other materials added as bulking agents), Heroin and Rocks.
+Often the only time they eat is when they are given food by their employers or compassionate people.
+All the food and blankets we provide are from donations received.

-We have found that most of our friends on the streets have heard much about God, but have never had a personal relationship with God.
+We have discovered that most of our friends on the streets have heard much about God, but have never had a personal relationship with God.

 When we pray with them and they truly have an encounter with God, they start to accept the goodness of God and allow Him to transform their lives, step by step.
-They regain self-respect and start behaving differently, like being on time for work, being more diligent and thus many of them have been able to find permanent employment.
-In our outreach to Voortrekker Road, it came to the point where many of the people that we were meeting with moved on because they found employment and we actually had to find a new location to reach out to.
-We have since moved to various different locations in PTA CBD and started building relationships and feeding people there.
+They regain self-respect and start behaving differently.
+Like being on time for work, being more diligent – and thus many of them have been able to find permanent employment.
+In our initial outreach in Steve Biko Road, Gezina, it came to a point where many of the people that we were meeting with eventually moved on because they found employment and we actually had to find a new location to reach out to.
+We have since moved to various different locations in the Pretoria CBD and started building relationships and feeding people there.

-We trust for these new places to be emptied out like Voortrekker Road and will continue to build relationships and love on the destitute in our city.
+We trust for these new places to be emptied out like in Steve Biko Road and will continue to build relationships and love on the destitute in our city.